steven-wj-wu/qt5_cross_compilation_pi4b_survey/README.md

 After these settings create a new project

 In new porject:
-Choose Release mode and compile，the release file is ready to excute in Pi, Can use scp to pass the release file to pi. if want to release the file directly in Pi,can follow the steps below:
+Choose Release mode and compile，the release file is ready to excute in Pi.
+You can use scp to pass the release file to pi.

+If you want to release the file directly in Pi,can follow the steps below:

 1.set the path below(**On Pi**):
 ```